uf0o/PykDumper/README.md

 ## Features

-* Dumps user infos and credentials from lsass
+* Dumps user infos + credentials from lsass
-* A
+* A friendly guide to setup x64 PyKD

 ## Installation and Setup
 1. Download the latest PyKD x64 dll version [here](https://githomelab.ru/pykd/pykd-ext/-/wikis/Downloads) and copy it to